 All SAIS students must pass 2 core exams and/or courses in addition to their concentration requirements.
 If the core courses/exams are not completed by the start of the final semester, a student must enroll for credit in the core course(s).
-IDEV students are strongly encouraged to take Comparative National Systems as one of their core exams and/or courses.
+IDEV students are strongly encouraged to take Comparative Politics as one of their core exams and/or courses.

 · American Foreign Policy Since World War II

-· Comparative National Systems
+· Comparative Politics (old name Comparative National Systems)

 · Evolution of the International Systems